speleobrad/speleobrad.github.io/_posts/2023-04-03-compressor-drainer.md

 # Intro

 I saw various solutions for draining the condensate from the compressor stages - from "factory" drainage buckets (regular bucket with inlet hose opening and vent holes placed in such a way that you mostly don't get splashed) to DIY solutions involving PET bottles and pocket knifes that result in flying bottles and some cursing and swearing.
-Some of my friends drain compressors "on the spot" resulting in wet and sligtly greasy floors, while one (dear) friend uses old T-shirt to "muffle the sound and collect water".
+Some of my friends drain compressors "on the spot" resulting in wet and slightly greasy floors, while one (dear) friend uses old T-shirt to "muffle the sound and collect water".
 You can imagine the color and smell of that cloth.

-I wanted to use this as oportunity to learn OpenSCAD and I designed parametric vortex separator (overengineering at its best) to trap water and oil while allowing air to escape.
+I wanted to use this as opportunity to learn OpenSCAD and I designed parametric vortex separator (overengineering at its best) to trap water and oil while allowing air to escape.

 # OpenSCAD model